 Filing for bankruptcy can have a significant negative impact that may last for years.

-Our experts can assist you in disputing inaccurate items and working towards improving your credit score.
+Our credit repair specialists can assist you in disputing inaccurate items and working towards raising your credit score.
+The timeline for professional credit repair varies, but most people get noticeable results in about two to six months.

 FHA loans: 500 - 579 with a 10% down payment or 580+ with a 3.5% down payment